 On March 31, 2002, the formerly for-profit New Horizons at Madonna Hall continuing care retirement community in Marlborough, Massachusetts became CFI's second operating entity.
 The entire debt-free community was donated to the Foundation by Bill and Joyce Cummings.
 This sister facility to New Horizions at Choate currently serves more than 400 seniors in one of New England's largest and finest comprehensive retirement communities.
 Located just off U.S. Route 20 in Marlborough, Massachusetts, NHM offers a wide array of independent and assisted living and dementia services.

-Since 1996, the Foundation has provided more than $2 million dollars in scholarship aid to hundreds of local students, mostly in honor of the Foundation's founding trustee, and late president of Cummings Properties, James L. McKeown.
+Since 1996, the Foundation has provided more than $2 million in scholarship aid to hundreds of local students, mostly in honor of the Foundation's founding trustee, and late president of Cummings Properties, James L. McKeown.
 Most of these scholarships were awarded following rigorous competitions conducted by individual high school authorities.
 Other aid has been given through various community scholarship associations, as well as direct scholarship aid through several Massachusetts colleges.

 Cummings School of Veterinary Medicine at Tufts University